reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 ## Why Deep Learning?
 Why Now?
 There were three technical powers that made progress in machine learning:

+1. Hardware
+2. Dataset & Benchmark
+3. Advancement of Algorithm

-* Hardware
+### 1. Hardware
+As GPU which is more powerful than CPU in parallelism has been developed, computing of a cluster with multiple GPUs also has been rapidly grown.

-* Dataset & Benchmark
+### 2. Dataset & Benchmark

-* Advancement of Algorithm
+### 3. Advancement of Algorithm